root-project/web/install/build_from_source.md

 >>>
 ```

+The following other components are built and installed along with PyROOT:
-Regarding `TPython`, its library (`libROOTTPython.so`) is built only for the highest Python version that PyROOT is built with.
+- `TPython`: its library (`libROOTTPython.so`) is built only for the highest Python version that PyROOT is built with.
 Therefore, in a Python3-Python2 ROOT build, the Python code executed with `TPython` must be Python3-compliant.
+- `JupyROOT`: built for both Python3 and Python2, it consists of a library `libJupyROOTX_Y.so` and a pure Python module `JupyROOT`.
+- `JsMVA`: it consists of a pure Python module which can be used with both Python versions.

 #### CMake < 3.14